cobobc/milestone_project_2/README.md

 ### Features Left to Implement

-*   Override bootstrap styling for the navbar and make the text centered and the burger icon visible in mobile device.
+*   Configure the quiz JS code so that the 'Submit Your Score' button only appears when the user completes a quiz.

 ## Technologies Used